yasyash/acaliga/README.md

 details.

-What is Modbus Data Fetcher?
+What is Data fetcher from the ACA-Liga chromatograph?
 ----------------

-Modbus Data Fetcher is a free Qt-based implementation of a ModBus master application oriented on ecological acquisition equipments.
+Data fetcher from the ACA-Liga chromatograph is a free Qt-based implementation of a gSOAP application oriented on ecological acquisition equipments.
-A graphical user interface allows easy communication with ModBus ASCII mode (or other) with slaves over standard serial line interface or emulationed.
-This program tested with MOXA Nport interaction.
-Data Fetcher allow to collect measurements to postgresql DB and to edit it in interactive mode.
+ Data Fetcher allow to collect measurements to postgresql DB from ACA-Liga chromatograph.

 Requirements